 Prepare the rest of the curry:

-- Simmer for around 10 minutes.
+- Gently boil for around 10 minutes.

-- The sauce may look thin but it will thicken up once off the heat and it begins to cool.Although if somehow your sauce is too thick for your liking just add a little extra vegetable broth.
+- The sauce may look thin but it will thicken up once off the heat and it begins to cool.Although if somehow your sauce is too thick for your liking just add a little extra vegetable stock.

 Notes